GNOME/librsvg/ARCHITECTURE.md

   values from the `state` in the `draw_ctx` into Cairo values, they configure the `cairo::Context`, and call actual Cairo functions to draw paths/text/etc.

+### What about referenced nodes which have a different cascade?

+Sometimes, though, the node being considered in the recursive traversal has to refer to some other node.
+For example, a shape like a `rect`angle may reference a `linearGradient` for its `fill` attribute.
+In this case, the `rect`'s cascaded values will contain things like its fill opacity, or its stroke width and color.
+However, the `linearGradient` has cascaded values that come from its own place in the element tree, not from the `rect` that references it (multiple objects may reference the same gradient; in each case, the gradient has its own cascade derived only from its ancestors).

+In such cases, the code that needs to resolve the referenced node's CSS properties needs to do this:

+* Create a temporary `state` with `rsvg_state_new()`, or grab the temporary `draw_ctx.get_state()`.

+* Call `state::reconstruct(state, node)`.
+This will walk the tree from the root directly down to the node, reconstructing the CSS cascade state for *that* node.

+This is a rather ugly special case for elements that are referenced outside the "normal" recursion used for rendering.
+We hope to move to a model where all CSS properties are cascaded first, then bounding boxes are propagated, and finally all rendering can happen in a single pass in a fully-resolved tree.

 # Comparing floating-point numbers